Delhi University to hold entrance exams for admissions from 2022: Officials | Education

 The Delhi University's executive council on Friday approved holding of entrance examinations for admissions from next year, officials said.

-The executive council (EC) is the highest decision-making body of the university and despite dissent by some members of the council, it approved the proposal to hold entrance tests.
+The executive council (EC) is the highest decision-making body of the university, and despite dissent by two of its members, it approved the proposal to hold a common entrance test (CET).
+The Delhi University currently follows the cut-off based system.

-The academic council meeting was held on December 10 and it had already approved the proposal.
+Am academic council meeting was held on December 10, and it had approved the proposal.

+It also cited observations of the Madras High Court in a case on NEET, in which it concluded that entrance exams benefited only students who spend lakhs of rupees on coaching classes and put rural students at a disadvantage.

+''The committee is silent on the total expenditure by the university in running such an entrance exam for lakhs of students.
+What will be the mode and format of this examination?
+How much duration such an admission process will require?
+No timeline has been proposed.
+The committee does put any proposal on the number of centres required across the country to make such an exam accessible.
+Neither it produces any guidelines for the arrangements required to make these centres safe for students and examinations,'' the note said.

-The committee formed under the chairmanship of Dean (examinations) D S Rawat was supposed to examine the reasons for over and under admissions to undergraduate courses, study board-wise distribution of admissions in all undergraduate courses, suggest alternative strategies for optimal admissions in undergraduate courses, and examine OBC admissions with reference to the non-creamy layer' status.
+The committee formed under the chairmanship of Dean (Examinations) D S Rawat was supposed to examine the reasons for over and under admissions to undergraduate courses, study board-wise distribution of admissions in these courses, suggest alternative strategies for optimal admissions, and examine OBC admissions with reference to the non-creamy layer status.

-''It may be conducted through an appropriate mode by the university through a well devised internal arrangement or through any external agency depending upon prevailing operational feasibility and administrative convenience at that time followed by declaration of list of eligible candidates for admissions under various course of study,'' said the committee in its report.
-PTI SLB SRY
+''It may be conducted through an appropriate mode by the university through a well-devised internal arrangement or through any external agency, depending upon prevailing operational feasibility and administrative convenience at that time followed by declaration of a list of eligible candidates for admissions under various course of study,'' the committee said in its report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)